OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

 \subsection{Submodular Map Coverage vs. Clustering}

 We identify two possible function classes for geometric map distillation using learned descriptors as a measure of scan-to-scan mutual information.
-We refer to these function classes as coverage and clustering, which are most similar to other metrics which attempt to capture solution representativeness and diversity in previous submodular summarization work \cite{lin2011class}.
-The goal of this subsection is to provide elementary coverage and clustering functions, prove their submodularity, describe the intuition and differences for each, and ultimately decide which class of functions best captures the desired qualities of informativeness for geometric map distillation.
+We refer to these function classes as coverage and clustering using similar concepts from previous submodular summarization work \cite{lin2011class}.
+The goal of this subsection is to provide elementary coverage and clustering functions, prove their submodularity, describe the intuition and differences for each, and ultimately decide which class best captures the desired qualities of informativeness for geometric map distillation.

-Coverage functions minimize the mutual information between solution set elements.
-To define a simple coverage function using descriptors we formulate an area coverage problem over $\mathcal{S}^{255}$.
-Consider each descriptor as the center of a hyperspherical cap with constant radius\footnote{A hyperspherical cap is the set of points on the surface of a hypersphere which are all within a fixed distance from the center of the cap \cite{li2010concise}.}.
-We define this coverage function as the area of the union of the caps
+Coverage functions minimize mutual information between the elements of the solution set.
+To define a simple coverage function using descriptors, we formulate an area coverage problem over $\mathbb{S}^n$.
+Consider each descriptor as the center of a hyperspherical cap with unit radius\footnote{A hyperspherical cap is the set of points on the surface of a hypersphere which are all within a fixed distance from the center of the cap.
+Interested readers can find formal definitions of spherical caps and their areas in} \cite{li2010concise}., where the cap with center $e$ is notated $Cap(e) \subset \mathbb{S}^n$.
+We define an elementary coverage function as the area of the union of the caps

-where $\mathcal{A}$ is the surface area of the region.
+where $\mathcal{A}(\cdot)$ is the surface area of a subset of $\mathbb{S}^n$.
 Note that coverage encourages diverse solutions because high marginal value elements are those which are distant from other elements of the solution.
-For this reason, the complexity of computing the marginal value of an element only depends on the size of the current solution.
-The primary advantage of coverage functions is that evaluation complexity only scales with the size of the solution set which is often much smaller than the input set.
-Proving that \cref{eq:coverage_desc_simple} is monotone non-decreasing submodular is similar to many other submodular area coverage functions (e.g., \cite{ramesh2024approximate} Proposition 2).
+The primary advantage of coverage functions is that the evaluation complexity only scales with the size of the solution set which is often much smaller than the input set. \Cref{eq:coverage_desc_simple} is proven monotone non-decreasing submodular in a similar manner to many other submodular area coverage functions (e.g., \cite{ramesh2024approximate} Proposition 2).

 Clustering functions maximize the mutual information between the solution and input sets.
 To define a simple clustering function using descriptors we use the k-mediod loss \cite{kaufman2009finding}